Vertexvis/vertex-api-client-node/README.md

 export VERTEX_CLIENT_SECRET={CLIENT_SECRET}
 ```

-Then, create a client and start using the Vertex API,
+Then, create a client and start using the Vertex API.

 ```ts
 import { prettyJson, VertexClient } from '@vertexvis/vertex-api-client';